 Committee on Professional Ethics

-The State Supreme Court adopted the Limited License Legal Technician amendments to the lawyer Rules of Professional Conduct, effective April 14, 2015.
-See Supreme Court order.
-The Court's order also directs the WSBA to solicit and gather comments from members on the Legal Technician amendments.
-Following the comment period, the WSBA will forward members' comments to the Court.
+The Washington Supreme Court adopted the Limited License Legal Technician amendments to the lawyer Rules of Professional Conduct, effective April 14, 2015.
+The Supreme Court order also directs the Bar to solicit and gather comments from members on the Legal Technician amendments.
+Following the comment period, the WSBA will forward member comments to the Court.
 The comment period ends Nov.
 30, 2015.
-Post a comment.

 View the unofficial version of the amended RPCs (in pdf booklet form) published by the WSBA on the Ethics page.

-Prior to adoption of the comment, the Court published the suggested amendment for a 60 day public comment period which ended Sep.
+Prior to adoption of the comment, the Court published the suggested amendment for a 60-day public comment period, which ended Sept.
 6, 2014.